-The net asset value per unit of each series of units of the Fund is computed by dividing the NAV of a series of units by the total number of units of the series outstanding at the time.
+The net asset value per unit of the Fund is computed by dividing the NAV by the total number of units outstanding at the time.
 The Fund's accounting policies for measuring the fair value of its investments and derivatives are identical to those used in measuring its NAV for transactions with holders of redeemable units.